Flour tortilla: Consumption

 Wheat flour tortillas have been used on many American spaceflights since 1985 as an easy solution to the problems of handling food in microgravity and preventing bread crumbs from escaping into delicate instruments.

 Mexico

-The word "tortilla" in these countries is used to refer to the ubiquitous corn tortilla, made of maize.
-In Mexico burritos are made with wheat tortillas.
-Flour tortillas are also very popular in Tex-Mex food and plates like fajitas.
-Flour tortilla with beans and eggs is very popular in northern Mexico and in the Southwest.
-The origin of the flour tortilla was northern Mexico and this is why so many plates are made with it like quesadillas as well as burritos, chimichangas and fajitas served with flour tortilla and bean taco or chorizo taco.
-The flour tortilla is the sister to the corn tortilla which was created first.
-From Mexico City southward the corn tortilla is more popular but in northern Mexico, where it originated, the flour tortilla may be as popular, if not more popular, than the corn tortilla.
+In Mexico "tortilla" most often refers to the ubiquitous corn tortilla.
+However, many Mexican dishes are primarily made with flour tortillas such as burritos, quesadillas, chimichangas, and fajitas.
+Flour tortillas are also served as a side dish with larger meals.

 Flour tortillas are commonly filled with meat, chopped potatoes, refried beans, cheese, hot sauce and other ingredients to make dishes such as tacos, quesadillas and burritos (a dish originating in the Ciudad Juarez, Chihuahua, Mexico/El Paso, Texas area).

 United States, U.S. territories and Northern Mexico

 In Northern Mexico and much of the United States, "tortillas" mean wheat-flour tortillas.
 They are the foundation of Mexican border cooking.
 Their popularity was driven by the low cost of inferior grades of wheat flour provided to border markets and by their ability to keep and ship well.

 In Guam, it is called titiyas and it is paired with kelaguen mannok.

 Tortilla art is the use of tortillas as a substrate for painting.
 Tortillas are baked and then covered in acrylic before they are painted.